Skip to main content

 The Report Builder interfaces with other software items as follows:

-• Report Exporter / API Interface: The canonical reports produced by the Report Builder are returned to the Control plane, which may forward them to the Report exporter or directly to the API interface for delivery to end users.
+• API Gateway: The canonical reports produced by the Report Builder are returned to the Control Plane, which forwards them to the API Gateway for delivery to end users.

 • Terminology Data: The Report Builder reads medical terminology mappings from a JSON file (terminology.json) stored locally in the data/ directory.